Data Visualization

 The fiscal balance indicator reveals whether states have lived within their means over the past 15 years and annually by assessing how closely total revenue and total spending align.
 States can withstand periodic deficits, but a long-term gap between revenue and expenses pushes some past costs onto future taxpayers and may indicate an unsustainable fiscal trajectory.

-Although most states balance their budgets on an annual or biennial basis, budgets alone offer an incomplete picture of whether revenue—composed primarily of tax dollars and federal funds—matches spending across all state activities.
-Looking beyond budgets to states’ financial reports provides a more comprehensive view of how public dollars are managed.
+Although most states balance their budgets on an annual or biennial basis, budgets alone offer an incomplete picture of states’ fiscal sustainability: that is, whether over the short and long terms, revenue—composed primarily of tax dollars and federal funds—will be sufficient to cover all state spending.
+Looking beyond budgets to states’ annual financial reports provides a more comprehensive view of how public dollars are managed.

 At the beginning of the pandemic, the federal government acted quickly to deliver robust financial support to states facing a slump in tax collections and a spike in spending demands.
 But despite the additional federal funds, 19 states closed fiscal 2020 with an annual deficit—the most states since the Great Recession.